liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/customizing-alloyui-carousel-in-a-portlet.markdown

 In this tutorial you'll learn how to modify the UI of the standard `aui-carousel` module in a portlet.

-It's time to go back, back to the carousel!
-Where you're going you don't need code; on the other hand yes, yes you do.
-Don't worry, there won't be many more puns to put up with.

 There are a few key steps to follow as you customize your carousel:

 1. Assign an ID to the carousel and its images.
 2. Configure the carousel's attributes.
 3. Style the carousel from the `main.css` file.

-Now that you know what lies ahead in this tutorial, it's time to get the ball rolling and kick this baby up to 88 mph (141 kph)!
+Now that you know what lies ahead in this tutorial, it's time to start rolling!

 ## Step 1: Assign an ID to the Carousel and Its Images